 J.C.
-Penney to shut 130 to 140 stores, reports quarterly sales drop
+Penney reports quarterly sales drop, to shut 130 to 140 stores

 “We believe closing stores will also allow us to adjust our business to effectively compete against the growing threat of online retailers,” Chief Executive Officer Marvin Ellison said in a statement.

-The stores being closed represent about 13-14 per cent of J.C.
-Penney’s store base and account for less than 5 per cent of annual sales, the company said.
+The stores being closed were underperforming and represent about 13 per cent to 14 per cent of J.C.
+Penney’s store base and less than 5 per cent of annual sales, the company said.

 J.C.
-Penney said it expected annual savings of about $200-million from the cost-cutting measures, and would take a related pre-tax charge of about $225-million in the first half of the current year.
+Penney said it expected annual savings of about $200-million from the cost-cutting measures, and would take a related pretax charge of about $225-million in the first half of the current year.

 Sales at stores open more than a year fell 0.7 per cent in the fourth quarter ended Jan.
 28, bigger than the 0.5 per cent drop estimated by analysts polled by research firm Consensus Metrix.